 Team

 Natalie Conneely is an award-winning Bolivian actor, producer, and environmental activist.
-With a background in Political Science and Film/TV/Theater from the University of Notre Dame, she started her career with CNN International in London and Abu Dhabi.
+With a background in Political Science and Film/TV/Theater from the University of Notre Dame, she launched her career with CNN International in London and Abu Dhabi.
 Natalie is producing and co-directing the documentary Selva Adentro (Jungle Inside), a project that earned her a NALIP Latino Media Market Fellowship.
-She executive produced Bring Me an Avocado (2019), which won the audience award at Cinequest.
+She has produced narrative and documentary short and feature films since 2013.

-In 2019, she launched Pachamama Sabia to promote indigenous storytelling, and in 2020, she co-led the Hollywood Compassion Coalition to bridge science and storytelling.
-When not guiding impactful stories, she connects with nature alongside her husky dingo, Savannah, and baby wolf, Shilo.
+In 2019, she launched Pachamama Sabia to promote indigenous storytelling for impact.
+When not guiding impactful stories, she’s found in nature alongside her husky dingo Savannah.

 Producer